Acting Provost and Executive Vice President

 Rhonda Smith works with dual career partners to find long-term positions on or off campus.
 After 20 years of experience in career advising and employment-related programs, she understands that personalized services create successful collaborations.
 Most recently, Rhonda was the career services director in the UO School of Planning, Public Policy and Management where she advised graduate students on career development and job search strategies.
 In her previous role in human resources at the City of Eugene, she managed the career development assistance program for 1,500 employees.

-Carolyn Vogt joined the Office of the Provost in 2018 as executive assistant to Scott Pratt, executive vice provost for academic affairs, and to Ron Bramhall, associate vice provost for academic excellence.
-In addition to managing their calendars and providing administrative support, she has assisted committees such as the Fund for Faculty Excellence and the Underrepresented Minority Recruitment Program.
-Carolyn also works closely with the director of operations on course review.
+Carolyn Vogt joined the Office of the Provost in 2018 as executive assistant.
+She supports the associate vice provost for academic excellence and the associate vice provost for online education.
+In addition, she serves as the operations manager for UO Online and is the UO curriculum coordinator for the UO Committee on Courses.
 Prior to coming to UO, she was the executive assistant to the president and vice president of a large Eugene company.